GitHubDragonFly/Python_libplctag_GUI/README.md

 - libplctag library [releases](https://github.com/libplctag/libplctag/releases)
   - use v2.1.22 to be able to use MicroLogix PID
-  - otherwise use the latest, which is/was v2.3.4+
+  - otherwise use the latest, which is or was v2.3.4+
 - libplctag's python wrapper [py](https://github.com/libplctag/libplctag/tree/release/src/wrappers/python/plctag) files
   - modified [libplctag.py](https://github.com/libplctag/libplctag/issues/228) file in case the above is not updated